sugiantodenny01/Photgraph/README.md

-Android app to connect photographers with users who need photographers using parse server as API
+Android app to connect photographers with users who need photographers uses parse server as API